Tennessee's 7th congressional district: History

 Districts stretching from Clarksville to West Tennessee have existed in one form or another since 1871.
-For most of the time, from 1933 to 1983 (except for 1943 to 1953), it was numbered as the 6th district.
+For most of the time between 1933 and 1983 (with the exception of 1943 to 1953), the region was primarily designated as the 6th district.

-This district assumed something approaching its current configuration in 1973, when Tennessee lost a congressional district.
-At that time, the 6th was redrawn to stretch from Williamson County, south of Nashville, to the eastern suburbs of Memphis and covering the rural areas in between.
+This district assumed a configuration approaching its modern form in 1973, when Tennessee lost a congressional seat following the 1970 census.
+At that time, the 6th was redrawn to stretch from Williamson County, south of Nashville, to the eastern suburbs of Memphis, covering the rural areas in between.
 Republican Robin Beard represented this area from 1973 to 1983.

-Tennessee gained a congressional district following the 1980 census.
-At this time, the district was re-numbered as the 7th and lost its eastern counties to the 4th and 6th districts.
-At the same time, most of its black residents closer to Memphis were drawn into the 9th district.
-Following this re-districting, Beard made an unsuccessful U.S. Senate bid, and was replaced by former Shelby County Republican Party chair Don Sundquist.
+Following the 1980 census, Tennessee gained a congressional district, and the region was re-numbered as the 7th.
+It lost its eastern counties to the 4th and 6th districts.
+Simultaneously, most of its Black residents near Memphis were drawn into the 9th district.
+Following this redistricting, Beard made an unsuccessful U.S. Senate bid and was replaced by former Shelby County Republican Party chair Don Sundquist.

-Sundquist served through the rest of the 1980s through the 1990 re-districting, which saw the district lose some of its rural counties while picking up Maury County.
-In 1994, Sundquist successfully ran for Governor of Tennessee, defeating future governor Phil Bredesen.
-Sundquist was then replaced by Ed Bryant.
-Bryant served from 1995 until 2002, when the district was gerrymandered by the Democrat-led Tennessee General Assembly to pack the consistently Republican suburbs of Nashville and Memphis into one district.
-The result was a district that was 200 mi long, but only 2 mi wide at some points in the Middle Tennessee portion (roughly the width of a highway lane).
-Following that re-districting, the area chose Brentwood-based state senator Marsha Blackburn.
-She served from 2003 to 2019.
+Sundquist served through the 1980s and the 1990 redistricting, which saw the district pick up Maury County.
+In 1994, Sundquist was elected Governor of Tennessee, defeating future governor Phil Bredesen.
+He was succeeded by Ed Bryant, who served until 2002.
+That year, the district was significantly altered by the Democrat-led Tennessee General Assembly to pack heavily Republican suburbs of Nashville and Memphis into a single entity.
+The resulting district was 200 mi long but narrowed to only 2 mi wide at certain points in Middle Tennessee.
+Following this, the area elected Brentwood-based state senator Marsha Blackburn, who served from 2003 to 2019.

-Redistricting after the 2010 census made the district somewhat more compact, restoring a configuration similar to the 1983-2003 lines.
-However, it lost its share of the Memphis suburbs to the 8th, a move which made the 8th as heavily Republican as the 7th.
-In 2018, Blackburn successfully ran for the U.S. Senate, defeating former governor Phil Bredesen.
-In the concurrent election, the district selected doctor and former state senator Mark E. Green.
+Redistricting after the 2010 census made the district more compact, though it lost its share of Memphis suburbs to the 8th.
+In 2018, Blackburn was elected to the U.S. Senate, defeating Phil Bredesen.
+The district subsequently selected physician and former state senator Mark Green.

-Redistricting after the 2020 census made the district somewhat less Republican.
-This was because Tennessee's legislature cracked heavily Democratic Nashville between congressional districts to boost Republican support in the 5th district.
-The 7th district picked up the western portion of Nashville while it lost some rural counties to the 8th district.

-Despite the dramatic changes to the district's boundaries, the district is still considered safe Republican, with a Cook PVI of R+10.
+In 2022, the district was significantly altered by the Republican-led Tennessee General Assembly which made the district technically less Republican, as the state legislature split Democratic Nashville (Davidson County) among three districts.
+The 7th picked up a significant portion of western Nashville while losing rural counties to the 8th.
+Despite these changes, the district remained a Republican stronghold with a Cook PVI of R+10.